 Do You Need To Incorporate With The Secretary Of State Before Applying for A Fictitious Name Permit?

-Yes, the Medical Board of California requires a copy of the Articles of Incorporation to insure that the corporation is active and is a professional medical corporation.
+Yes, the Medical Board of California requires a copy of the Articles of Incorporation to ensure that the corporation is active and is a professional medical corporation.

 If a corporate name is issued by the Secretary of State and is not available as a fictitious name, the physician has the option of amending the corporate name to match the fictitious name.